Capital University Law School: Academics

 Capital University Law School has been accredited by the American Bar Association since 1950 and has been a member of the Association of American Law Schools since 1983.
-The student-faculty ratio is 8:1.
+The student-faculty ratio is 10.6:1.
 The law school has been a charter member of the League of Ohio Law Schools since 1934.

-Capital's 2013 entering class was composed of 164 students.
-Capital Law School maintains a Juris Doctor, an LL.M. in Business, an LL.M. in Taxation, and an LL.M. in Business and Taxation.
+Capital's 2022 entering class was composed of 162 students.
+Capital Law School offers a Juris Doctor, an LL.M. in Business, an LL.M. in Taxation, and an LL.M. in Business and Taxation.

 The school's J.D. program has a full-time day division, as well as a part-time day and a part-time evening division.
-The J.D. program has concentrations in children and family law, civil litigation, criminal litigation, dispute resolution, environmental law, governmental affairs, labor and employment law, and small business entities publicly held companies.
-Students in the J.D. program may also avail themselves of joint degree programs in: Master of Business Administration, Master of Science in Nursing, and Master of Theology.
+The J.D. program has concentrations in children and family law, civil litigation, criminal litigation, dispute resolution, environmental law, governmental affairs, labor and employment law, small business entities, and publicly-held companies.
+Students in the J.D. program may also avail themselves of joint degree programs in Master of Business Administration, Master of Science in Nursing, and Master of Theology.

 Capital Law is home to The Family and Youth Law Center and the Center for Dispute Resolution.
 Capital University Law School also serves the legal profession and business professionals through certificate programs (paralegal, legal nurse consultant, life care planner, as well as mediation and dispute resolution) and a variety of scholarly symposia and conferences that offer continuing legal education credit.
 Capital also offers a general litigation clinic, a mediation clinic, a family advocacy clinic, and a small business clinic.

 Rankings

-In 2021, U.S. News & World Report ranked Capital's full-time Juris Doctor program between 147th and 193rd out of 193 full-time programs in the United States.
-That same year, U.S. News ranked Capital's part-time Juris Doctor program between 55th and 70th out of 70 part-time programs in the country.
+In 2023, U.S. News & World Report ranked Capital's full-time Juris Doctor program 175th for full-time programs in the United States.
+That same year, U.S. News ranked Capital's part-time Juris Doctor program between 64th and 70th for part-time programs in the country.

 The school was voted a "Best Value Law School" on the basis of tuition by the National Jurist magazine in 2009.
 In 2011, the National Jurist magazine, as well as PreLaw magazine named Capital as one of the nation’s top law schools in preparing students for legal careers in public service.
 In 2012, the magazines listed Capital as one of the nation’s top law schools in terms of preparing its students for the bar exam.
 In 2014, Capital was named to the National Jurist Magazine's "Honor Roll" of law schools that provide practical legal education.
 In 2015, Capital was once again listed in the National Jurist Magazine's "Honor Roll" of law schools that deliver a practical, experiential legal education.
 In 2019, PreLaw magazine listed Capital Law as one of the top law schools in the country for practical training and alternate dispute resolution.
 PreLaw magazine further listed Capital as one of the top law schools for criminal law in 2019.